Aed10/alx-system_engineering-devops/0x00-shell_basics/README.md

 **3-3-listfiles :** This script display current directory in a long format.

 **4-listmorefiles :** This script display contents of a current directory, including hidden files, in long format.

+**5-listfilesdigitonly :** This script display directory contents:
+				- Long format
+				- with user and group IDs
+				- And hidden files